|Season (1 Jan 2020 - 31 Dec 2020)|

 Free cancellation until 7 days before your visit.
 Cancellation after this will not be refunded.
 The date on the ticket can be changed free of charge.
 (Must be done by sending an email to email@example.com no later than the day before your original visit.)

-If you have a Bergen Card, you get a 50% discount on your entry from 23/6 -19/08.
+If you have a Bergen Card, you get a 50% discount on your entry from 20/6 -16/08.
 One discount per Bergen Card.
-Select the number of children and adults and then add the discount.
 Remember that valid Bergen Card must be presented at the entrance to VilVite.

-All days except in the period 24/6 - 18/8 the entry is free for Bergen Card holders.
+The rest of the year the entry is free for Bergen Card holders.
 (Then you do not need to buy any tickets in advance.)

-Family ticket: Search for one adult on the chosen date, and select family ticket.
-Do not add the correct number of children and adults, the family ticket is valid for up to 2 adults and 2 children or alternatively 1 adult and 3 children.
+Family ticket: The family ticket is valid for up to 2 adults and 2 children or alternatively 1 adult and 3 children.
 No discounts with the Bergen Card on the family ticket.

 Children under 3 years: free admission.